+As expected, the risk factors for the progression from no DR to mild NPDR / BDR show similar ORs for the right and left eyes with similar interpretation (data from both eyes were jointly modeled and the full model specification is given in Table 1 of supplementary material).
+For simplicity, we report one OR for each risk factor.
+Ethnicity and eGFR were not included in the model due to the high rates of missing values observed (18% and 36%, respectively) and the lack of ethnic representation (predominantly white).

+Multivariate model for patients who developed STDR

-As expected, the risk factors for the progression from no DR to show similar ORs for the right and left eye with similar interpretation (data from both eyes were jointly modeledFor simplicity, we report one OR for each risk factor.
-Ethnicity and eGFR were not included in the model due to the high rates of missing values observed the lack of ethnic representation.For patients who developed STDR within a year, the multivariate model showed that progression from no DR to during the follow-up period prior to STDR was associated with diabetes duration with an odds ratio (OR) (per 5 years of disease duration) of 1.7 (95%CI 1.2-2.) and with their previous screening appointment missing with an OR of 2.
-(1.0-4.).
-Other factors such as sex, HbA1c, systolic and diastolic blood pressure, diabetes type and cholesterol level were not found to be statistically significant.
+For patients who developed STDR within a year, the multivariate model showed that progression from no DR to mild NPDR / BDR during the follow-up period prior to STDR was associated with diabetes duration with an odds ratio (OR) (per 5 years of disease duration) of 1.78 (95%CI 1.21-2.62) and with their previous screening appointment missing with an OR of 2.12 (1.05-4.42).
+Other factors such as sex, age, HbA1c, systolic and diastolic blood pressure, diabetes type and cholesterol level were not found to be statistically significant.
+The variable HbA1c was included in the final model for completion (despite its lack of significance in this group) due to its relevance in the literature.
+The inclusion of HbA1c nonetheless did not affect the clinical interpretation of the other coefficients in the model.

+Multivariate model for patients who did not develop STDR

-For patients who did not develop STDR, progression from no DR to was associated with diabetes duration with an OR (per 5 years disease duration) of 2.25 (95%CI: 2.10-2.40) and type I diabetes with an OR of 2.44 (1.88-3.21).
-Also, in this group the transition from no DR to was less likely to occur as time progressed (OR=0.97 per year, 0.95-0.99) as opposed to the STDR group, for whom the transition from no DR to was more likely to occur as time increased (OR=1.60 per year, 1.33-1.93).
+For patients who did not develop STDR, progression from no DR to mild NPDR / BDR was associated with diabetes duration with an OR (per 5 years disease duration) of 2.25 (95%CI: 2.10-2.40) and type I diabetes with an OR of 2.44 (1.88-3.21).
+Also, in this group the transition from no DR to mild NPDR / BDR was less likely to occur as time progressed (OR=0.97 per year, 0.95-0.99) as opposed to the STDR group, for whom the transition from no DR to mild NPDR / BDR was more likely to occur as time increased (OR=1.60 per year, 1.33-1.93).
 SBP and HbA1c showed statistically significant associations although the ORs showed a lower effect compared to the risk factors listed above (for SBP every 10 mm/Hg, OR: 1.07 (1.04-1.10); and for HbA1c every 10mmol/mol, OR: 1.04 (1.01-1.07)).

+The random intercepts of the model account for the within-subject variation and encapsulate the underlying “state of health” of the patient not explained by the observable covariates.
+Within the group who developed STDR, there were two subgroups of patients; a group of just over a third of patients who had a high initial risk of progressing from no DR to mild NPDR / BDR (weight=29.2% in Table 1 of the supplementary material) and a remaining group with a lower initial risk of progression (although in both cases patients initial risk of progression was much higher than in the No STDR group).
+In the group of patients who did not develop STDR, just over a third of the patients belonged to a group with a very low initial risk of progression from no DR to mild NPDR / BDR (weight=36.2%) with the remaining patients having a higher initial risk.
+The model takes into account the correlation between the right and left eye outcomes through the covariance matrices.

 Figure 1

+Accuracy of the multivariate discriminant tool